 A plain identifier (letters, numbers, underscores).
-It is the internal serialize name in the pack, not what players see; the display name above is what shows in game.
+It is the internal serialize name in the pack, not what players see; the name above is what shows in game.

 When you build, the tool writes a valid Bedrock manifest.json, skins.json and en_US.lang, then zips your skin textures into a single .mcpack.
 Name the pack with the same section-sign color codes Minecraft uses, add a description and an optional icon, and you are done.